 Use the NOSCRIPT element.
 You can employ NOSCRIPT to create a search friendly HTML version of your flash site.
 This enables you to employ SEO tactics to your content without sacrificing flash.

 Before designing your site, consider your traffic strategies.
 Your use of flash shouldn't hinder your ability to be found in search engine results.
 If you've a well-established brand or don't rely on search engines for traffic, you can be more liberal in your use of flash.
 However, if rankings are important, use flash strategically.

 * Consider usability first.
-Optimise your site for your visitors.
+Optimize your site for your visitors.
 Use web analytics to track the preferences of your visitors and make changes accordingly.

 * Avoid making your entire site flash.
 Employ it as a strategic design element.

-* Optimise your content, meta and title tags for your keywords.
+* Optimize your content, meta and title tags for your keywords.